-SB 256: Innovation, Industry and Technology; Government Oversight and Accountability; Rules HB 97: Energy & Utilities Subcommittee; Agriculture & Natural Resources Appropriations Subcommittee; Commerce

 Exempting Renewable Energy Sources from Definition of Public Utility

-(SB 288/HB \\\\)
+(SB 288/HB)

-Sponsors: Sen Rodriguez /Rep. \\\\
+Sponsors: Sen Rodriguez /Rep

 Summary: The legislation is very similar to SB 222 from last session.
-Last year, it did not have a companion and was never heard in committee.
+Last year, it did not have

+a companion and was never heard in committee.

-This legislation would exempt certain renewable energy sources from the definition of "public utility" which would make them unregulated by the FPSC.
-An eligible renewable source would need to meet the following criteria: 1) property owner must own and operate on their property; 2) max capacity of 2.5MWs; and 3) produces and sells energy to users located on the property.
+This legislation would exempt certain renewable energy sources from the definition of "public

-SB 288: Innovation, Industry and Technology; Community Affairs; Rules HB \\\\:
+utility" which would make them unregulated by the FPSC.

+ACTION RECOMMENDED: OPPOSE

 Cooling Towers

-(SB 1190 /HB \\\\\) Sponsors: Sen. Gruters/Rep. \\\\\
+(SB 1190 /HB )

+Sponsors: Sen. Gruters/Rep

+Summary:

-This legislation is intended to protect the public from Legionella bacteria which can be found in improperly sanitized cooling towers.
-A "cooling tower" means an evaporative condenser, a fluid cooler, or another wet cooling device that is capable of aerosolizing water that is part of a recirculated water system and that is incorporated into an energy production system (i.e. power plant).
-The language requires new registration, reporting and recordkeeping for owners of cooling towers.
+This legislation is intended to protect the public from Legionella bacteria which can be found in

-SB 1190: Health Policy; Appropriations Subcommittee on Health and Human Services; Appropriations

-HB \\\\:
+improperly sanitized cooling towers.
+The language requires new registration, reporting and

+recordkeeping for owners of cooling towers.

+ACTION RECOMMENDED: NEUTRAL

 Fossil Fuel Combustion Products

-(SB 1432 /HB \\\\)
+(SB 1432 /HB)

-Sponsors: Sen. Torres/Rep. \\\\\
+Sponsors: Sen. Torres/Rep

+Summary:

-This legislation would negate the current statutory exemption which allows landfills to accept coal combustion residuals from a fossil fuel-fired electric or steam generation facility.
+This legislation would negate the current statutory exemption which allows landfills to accep

+coal combustion residuals from a fossil fuel-fired electric or steam generation facility.

-SB 1432: Environment and Natural Resources; Community Affairs; Rules HB\\\\:
+ACTION RECOMMENDED: OPPOSE

 Heat Illness Prevention

-(SB 882/HB 513) Sponsors: Sen. Torres/Rep. C. Smith
+(SB 882/HB 513)

+Snonsors: Sen Torres/Ren C Smith

 This legislation would impact electric co-op employees who regularly perform work outdoors.
 The language would require the use of an "Outdoor Heat Exposure Safety Program", which includes training approved by DACS or DOH if it provides greater worker protection than any related industry-specific standards.
 Currently, co-ops follow OSHA's heat exposure regulations, therefore, if the bill were to pass, co-ops would be regulated and trained for heat illness issues by both the state and the feds.
-The program outlines how to protect from and identify heat illness symptoms while providing medical aid steps to address any worker suffering from it.
-Each program must implement policies for any worker required to be outdoors for 2 hours or longer with a heat index meeting or exceeding 90 degrees; some of the policy requirements are pre-shift meetings to review the procedures, cool water at each job site, 10 minute break for every 2 hours of work, access to shade, and clothing suggestions to assist with cooler body temperatures.
-Committee Assignments: